 Underneath a grey and heavy sky, few lights can be seen along the Quay, and the streets are quiet.
 A lone dog walker, an old man, walks the labyrinth of cobbled streets.
-Lost in thought, he considers changes wrought on the village during the decades of his long life.
+Lost in thought, he considers the changes wrought on the village during the decades of his long life.

 He no longer lives in one of the old, quaint cottages that tumble over each other down narrow streets to the waterside.
 They were ramshackle back when he was a child.
 He and other fishing families, were glad to escape those small, damp dwellings.
 They moved up to the top of the hill.
 To larger, warmer, pebble-dashed council houses.
 With indoor toilets, and all the mod cons needed for an easier, more comfortable way of life.

 Rich incomers, from wealthier parts of the country, were only too happy to buy the vacated cottages and modernise them.
 Few live in them all year round.
 Most are rented out during the Summer.
 A part time dream, the idyll of living by the sea.
 Somewhere to escape to.
-But living your real life there, a life not shown on the pretty postcards, is not so easy.
+But living your real life there, one not shown on the pretty postcards, is not so easy.

 The villagers now depend on the money the tourists spend.
 The quayside is a gaggle of shops, restaurants and pubs.
 The harbours still has a few fishing boats but now there are yachts, dinghies, and other leisure craft.